souravdutta1998/souravdutta1998.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Sourav Dutta.
+I am a student pursuing engineering degree majoring in Computer Sciencea and Engineering.
 I have the following qualities:

-- I rock a great mustache
+- I'm well versed with C and C++ languages
 - I'm extremely loyal to my family

 What else do you need?